-The Masters programme in Earth Surface and Water from Utrecht University involves the study of natural and human-induced physical and geochemical processes, patterns, and dynamics of the Earths continental and coastal systems.
+Utrecht's University Master of Science in Earth Surface and Water involves the study of natural and human-induced physical and geochemical processes, patterns, and dynamics of the Earths continental and coastal systems.
 This two-year programme provides you with knowledge that is essential to manage the planet sustainably, guarantee the availability of resources for future generations, and understand and avert natural hazards.

 The main subject areas you will study consist of the dynamics of coastal and river systems, (geo-)hydrological processes, groundwater remediation, land degradation in dry lands and mountainous regions, natural hazards, and delta evolution on centennial and longer time scales.